XcapeEst/xCape-config/README.md

 - Removes domination sounds.

 - Adds a few killsounds which you can choose from.
 These hit and killsounds have comments in the metadata, which describe the sound origin.

+- Default viewmodel FOV is set to 110 inside the class_default.cfg to reset it after the medigun sets it to 180.

 - Class config changes
   - Spy